 “This can be reconciled if we assume that melanoma is typically a post-reproductive disease, and consequently should have little effect on the individual’s genetic contribution to the next generation.”

-The recent study follows on the results of a ScotlandsDNA project in 2012 which found that the Celts flaming red hair can be put down to the weather.
+The study followed on the results of a ScotlandsDNA project in 2012 which found that the Celts flaming red hair can be put down to the weather.
 The experts believe that the gloomy climate in Scotland has seen a deliberate genetic adaptation.
 Essentially this means that red hair helps to take advantage of sunny days and allows the body to absorb more vitamin D.